Collin College: Athletics

-Collin College's athletic program offers scholarships in men and women's basketball and tennis.
-The teams are known as the Cougars and Lady Cougars, respectively.
+Collin College's athletic program offers scholarships in men and women's basketball, esports, golf, and tennis, as well as women's volleyball.
+All teams are known as the Cougars.
 They compete in the North Texas Junior College Athletic Conference in the NJCAA Region 5.
-The Lady Cougars won NTJCAC conference championships in 2015, 2016, 2017, 2018, and 2020.
+Collin College Women's Basketball won NTJCAC conference championships in 2015, 2016, 2017, 2018, 2020, 2023, and 2024.
+The team participated in the NJCAA national tournament in 2023 and 2024.

-The competition gym and tennis facilities are located on the Plano (Spring Creek) Campus.
+The competition basketball gym and tennis facilities are located on the Plano Campus.
+Volleyball matches will be held at the Frisco Campus.

-Crisis intervention training

-Collin College provides training for law enforcement officers in North Texas, especially in the Collin County and Dallas area.
-The training is certified by the Texas Commission on Law Enforcement, and is a 40-hour class based on the Memphis training model.
-The training is in the classroom, with reality-based conflict resolution, with presentation by the mentally ill and professional mental health providers.

 Awards

 In 2020, the college applied for and was classified among "community engaged" institutions.
 Collin College was one of three two-year institutions in the nation and one of 119 U.S. colleges and universities to receive the classification; only 11 institutions in Texas were awarded this distinction in 2015 and 2020 combined.
 That same year, the college was also named a center of excellence in nursing education by the National League for Nursing.
 The following year, the college's respiratory care program received the Distinguished Registered Respiratory Therapist Credentialing Success Award from the Commission on Accreditation for Respiratory Care for the eighth consecutive year.
 The college was named one of the best higher-education employers in the nation for the second year in a row, according to a survey by The Great Colleges to Work For® program.